SouthernMethodistUniversity/project-lab/sections/1Ideas.md

 [<<< Previous](process.md) | [Next >>>](2Audience.md)

-# :yellow_circle:Begin by thinking about the end
+# :yellow_circle: Begin by thinking about the end :yellow_circle:

 ## What does "done" look like?